wcarhart/willcarh.art/content/blog/a-foray-into-homebrew.md

 Homebrew is a feature-rich and robust package installer.
 It has many different features, many of which could have their own articles written about them.
 I think there are two benefits of Homebrew that I use day-to-day.

 **Installing stuff**
 The biggest benefit of Homebrew is using it to actually install software.
-Homebrew makes installing third-party software a breeze.
-Even if the software I'd like to install isn't included in the default [Homebrew core](https://github.com/Homebrew/homebrew-core) tap.
+Homebrew makes installing third-party software a breeze, even if the software I'd like to install isn't included in the default [Homebrew core](https://github.com/Homebrew/homebrew-core) tap.

 **Distributing my own software**
 The other benefit of Homebrew, which I think is less utilized by individual developers, is the ability to maintain your own tap.
 Perhaps you've written a new CLI tool (or even a desktop application) that you'd like to distribute to your users.
-Homebrew makes it easy to set up your own tap and distribute your software without many extra steps, and built atop existing technologies like Git.
+Homebrew makes it easy to set up your own tap and distribute your software without many extra steps, and is built atop existing technologies like Git.
 Let's take a look at how to do this ourselves.

 ### Setting up your own Homebrew tap
 Suppose we've written the tool `hi`, saved in its own repository on GitHub.
 For now, let's say that repository was [wcarhart/hi](https://github.com/wcarhart/willcarh.art).
 Here's what the source code for `hi` looks like.